Andrew Carlson (tennis)

 Andrew Carlson (born August 18, 1977) is an American former professional tennis player.

 A left-handed player from Maryland, Carlson competed in collegiate tennis for Ohio State University.

 Carlson made an ATP Tour main draw appearance at the 2003 Legg Mason Tennis Classic, where he lost in the first round to Mike Bryan.
 He was a quarter-finalist in the doubles draw, partnering Chris Groer.

-In 2021 he was appointed as the head coach of men's and women's tennis at Kenyon College.
+In 2021 he was appointed as the head coach of the men's and women's tennis at Kenyon College.